Kamitutori/transfer-assignment/story.md

 In a quiet town by the sea, Tichy, a programmer with a fondness for speculoos cookies, wrestled with his chaotic codebase.
 Bugs crept up everywhere, and Tichy was on the verge of giving up when a friendly tool named Git appeared.
+"Let me help!"
+Git offered.
+"Save each change with a commit.
+It'll be like keeping a timeline of your code."